Niue: Defence and foreign affairs

 People of Niue have fought as part of the New Zealand military.
 During World War I (1914–1918), Niue sent about 200 soldiers as part of the New Zealand (Māori) Pioneer Battalion in the New Zealand forces.

+Germany formally recognised Niue as a sovereign state in February 2026 (Germany's Minister of Foreign Affairs Johann Wadephul with Dalton Tagelagi during the signing ceremony in Auckland).

 Niue is not a republic, but for a number of years the ISO list of country names (ISO 3166-1) listed its full name as "the Republic of Niue".
 In its newsletter of 14 July 2011, the ISO acknowledged that this was a mistake and the words "the Republic of" were deleted from the ISO list of country names.

 Niue has no regular indigenous military forces; defence is the responsibility of New Zealand.
 The New Zealand Defence Force has responsibilities for protecting the territory as well as its offshore exclusive economic zone (EEZ).
 The total offshore EEZ is about 317500 km2.
 Vessels of the Royal New Zealand Navy can be employed for this task including its s.
 These naval forces may also be supported by Royal New Zealand Air Force aircraft, including P-8 Poseidons.
-New Zealand forces also provide additional logistics and specialized support for Niue.
+New Zealand forces also provide additional logistics and specialised support for Niue.

 However, these forces are limited in size with, for instance, only infrequent air force overflights of the EEZ.
 In 2023 New Zealand's forces were described by the Government as "not in a fit state" to respond to regional challenges.
-New Zealand's subsequently announced "Defence Policy and Strategy Statement" noted that shaping the security environment, "focusing in particular on supporting security in and for the Pacific" would receive enhanced attention.
+New Zealand's subsequently announced "Defence Policy and Strategy Statement" noted that shaping the security environment, "focusing in particular on supporting security in and for the Pacific" would receive enhanced attention.On 9 January 2026, Germany formally recognised Niue as a sovereign state and established diplomatic relations with it.